Unlike writing novels, writing poetry is a little freer in structure, especially if it’s outside of form.

 Fixed forms have a specific meter, rhyming scheme and syllable count.
 Prose poems bridge poetry and prose with writing that is poetic, while looking like prose as a block of text filling part of a page.

 Free verse poetry is the most open form of poetic writing that doesn’t use a specific meter or syllable count or employ a consistent rhythm and sound.
 The form is open while engaging any of a variety of poetic devices to add musicality to the words.

 These devices can include alliteration, or the repetition of initial consonant sounds; consonance, the repetition of internal consonant sounds; assonance, the repetition of vowel sounds; and rhyme and slant rhyme, rhyming between two words that are identical or nearly identical.

-The musicality can come from the tempo of the words, or the feel they create as they are spoken or read, as well as how they are put side by side and down the page.
+Poems can achieve a variety of purposes.
+They can have a musicality that comes from the tempo of the words, or the feel they create as they are spoken or read, as well as how they are put side by side and down the page.

 Writing poetry is an individual art, but to prompt the process, there are several ways to enter a poetic state of mind.
 Try to:

 • Use the senses – those of seeing, hearing, smelling, touching and tasting – when making observations.